 GOSPEL ACCLAMATION

-The Holy Gospel according to Luke.
+The Holy Gospel according to John.
 Glory to you, O Lord.

 The Gospel of the Lord.
 Praise to you, O Christ.